Boundary stabilization of focusing NLKG near unstable equilibria: radial case: Inhomogeneous linear problem and our stabilization strategy

-moreover, this operator is holomorphic in this domain.
-Now we intend to extend the elliptic problem for more general complex values $\omega$, more precisely, try to extend it up to the line $\Im \omega=\beta$ with some $\beta$ positive, which implies the exponential stability of the system.
+From the preceding section, assuming that the function $w$ satisfies \eqref{wave-op-1} - \eqref{wave-op-3}, for some $b_0(t)$ compactly supported and $h_0$ bounded\footnote{In fact later we make much stronger exponential decay assumptions on $h_0$.} in $H^1(\Omega)$, say, we know that, at least for $\Im \omega< -C(V, \Omega)$ the function$\big(U(\omega, x), H(\omega, x), B(\omega, x)\big)$, defined via \eqref{eq:Uomega}, \eqref{ellip-3}, \eqref{ellip-4}, respectively, is well-defined in $H^1\times H^1\times \mathbb{C}$, and holomorphic with respect to $\omega$, and its components solve \eqref{ellip-1}--\eqref{ellip-2}.
+As illustrated in Section \ref{subsec-strategy}, the relations \eqref{four-inverse}--\eqref{ellip-4} remain valid for $\beta\leq \beta_0$ provided that there is a holomorphic (with respect to $\omega$) function $U(\omega, x)$ solving \eqref{ellip-1}-\eqref{ellip-2} in the region $\Im \omega\leq \beta_0$.
+Now we intend to holomorphically extend the solution of this elliptic equation to more general complex values $\omega$, and more specifically, we strive to extend it up to the line $\Im \omega=\beta_0$ with some $\beta_0$ positive.
+This will imply the exponential stability of the system.

-Of course it is not always possible to extend the elliptic problem past any critical points.
-Indeed, $U$ can be analytically extended unless it crosses a critical point (pole) $\omega_0$, $i. e. $ the preceding operator is not invertible: there exist $U_1$ non trivial such that
+However, it is not always possible to analytically extend the solution of the elliptic problem \eqref{ellip-1}--\eqref{ellip-2}, due to the presence of poles.
+Indeed, suppose that $\omega_0$ is a pole, $i. e. $ the preceding operator $P_V(\omega_0)$ is not invertible, and there exists some non-trivial solution $U_1$ of the following equation,

-However, we still have the control term $b(t)$ which comes to the rescue.
-Note that if $\omega_0$ is a pole, then if $U$ is a radial $H^1$-solution of an inhomogenous problem
+The equations \eqref{ellip-1}--\eqref{ellip-2} may not even admit a solution at this pole $\omega_0$.
+Indeed, if $W$ is a radial function on $\Omega$ satisfying